gohugoio/hugoDocs/content/en/content-management/front-matter.md

 lang
 : A Glob pattern matching the Page's language, e.g. "{en,sv}".

 Any of the above can be omitted.

+{{% note %}}
+When defining a `[[cascade]]` in front matter for different languages, the cascade will only cascade down on the files in that site/language.
+As a result this has to be done on a per-language basis.
+Therefore it is recommended to do it in [site config](getting-started/configuration#all-configuration-settings) instead to prevent duplication.
+{{% /note %}}

 ### Example